-Note: This operation cannot be undone and the selected content will be removed permanently when you select Apply.
+Note: This operation cannot be undone and the selected content will be removed permanently after you apply redactions.
 It is recommended that you save a backup copy of this document before you apply the redaction.

 Create and manage redaction profiles